 If your app uses the Windows Push Notification Service (WNS) to transmit push notifications, it must do so as described in this requirement.

-a) You may only use WNS for apps distributed through the Windows Store.
-Notifications provided through WNS are considered app content and are subject to all Windows Store app policies, including the certification requirements.
+a) Notifications provided through WNS are considered app content and are subject to all Windows Store app policies, including the certification requirements.

 b) Your app must be associated with only one Package Security Identifier.

-c) You may not obscure or try to disguise the source of any WNS message or Package Security Identifier, or other unique referral identifier.
+c) You may not obscure or try to disguise the source of any notification that is initiated by your app.

-d) You may not include in a notification any info a customer would reasonably consider to be confidential or sensitive.
+d) You may not include in a notification any information a customer would reasonably consider to be confidential or sensitive.

-4.9 If your app collects credit card info or uses a third-party payment processor that collects credit card info, the payment processing must meet the current PCI Data Security Standard (PCI DSS)
+If your app collects credit card information or uses a third-party payment processor that collects credit card information, the payment processing must meet the current PCI Data Security Standard (PCI DSS).

 This section describes types of content that are not permitted in the apps made available in the Windows Store.